Accessing Files on Web Servers

 For the sake of simplicity, any file or folder in your IntelliJ IDEA project is called local and any file or folder on the server is called remote, even if the server is actually installed on your machine.
 For details, see Configuring Synchronization with a Web Server.

-Although IntelliJ IDEA supports direct editing of individual non-project files on servers, to keep your local and remote sources synchronized, configure automatic upload using the >Upload changed files automatically to the default server drop-down list in the Options dialog box.
+Although IntelliJ IDEA supports direct editing of individual non-project files on servers, to keep your local and remote sources synchronized, configure automatic upload using the >Upload changed files automatically to the default server list in the Options dialog.

 Access to servers is controlled through server configurations of the FTP, FTPS, SFTP, or Local or Mounted Folder type.